 I don’t want to reveal too much about myself at this stage, though I should tell you I went to University and gained a degree in Electrical Engineering straight after high school.

-I practised Shaolin Kung Fu for a while in my teenage years, only getting up to green sash (belt) level.
+I also practiced Shaolin Kung Fu for a while in my teenage years, only getting up to a green sash (belt) level.

 What am I trying to do with Greek Gods Paradise?

 It is essential to show the Greek Gods and Goddesses that some of us living in this bizarre world still hold them in the highest esteem.

 Why so?
 Well, only those of you who are well-versed in Greek mythology would fully appreciate why.